Corporate Governance Guidelines

 Directors Who Change Their Present Job Responsibility

-A director who retires or otherwise changes from the principal occupation or principal background association held when the director was originally invited to join the Board will offer to tender his or her resignation from the Board by submitting such offer in writing to the Chair of the Governance and Nominating Committee.
+A director who retires or otherwise changes from the principal occupation or principal background association will offer to tender his or her resignation from the Board by submitting such offer in writing to the Chair of the Governance and Nominating Committee.
 Upon receipt of such notice, the Governance and Nominating Committee, together with the CEO, shall either confirm with the director that they do not believe that the change in the director's status would inhibit the director's ability to continue to serve the best interests of the Company or its stockholders, or accept the director's offer to tender his or her resignation.
 In addition, when the Ironwood CEO no longer holds the CEO position, he or she must offer to tender his or her resignation from the Board.
 Whether that individual continues to serve on the Board is a matter for discussion at that time between the Board and the new CEO.

 Joining New Boards or Other Associations